hos-b/sqlgen/README.md

 ## Simple example

-Here is how you create a simple sqlite3 database and insert some data:
+Here is how you create a simple sqlite database and insert some data:

 ```cpp